Poison Ivy (Toxicodendron radicans)

 Few plants are as maligned as poison ivy, and with good reason.
-“Leaves of three, let it be” is an often cited quote to help people remember not to touch poison ivy.
+“Leaves of three, let it be” is a common reminder to that handling poison ivy may lead to a severe dermatitis.

 Found around edges of forest, including along forest paths, poison ivy is an opportunistic plant that often follows disturbance created by "edge effect."
 Edge effect is common in fragmented habitat, such as when forests are bisected by roads and paths.
 Once relatively rare, poison ivy is now common in many forested areas east of the Rocky Mountains.